 - Review link — your Google Business Profile direct review URL

 If you have a CRM that supports automations (or work with a platform like Local Service Stack), this entire sequence runs without touching it.
-A job gets marked complete, and the system handles the rest.
+A job gets marked complete, and the system handles the rest — the completion text, the 24-hour email, and the Day 7 SMS all fire automatically.

 Real Results: What the Numbers Look Like